wkolowski/CoqCat/README.md

  * Use more duality.
  * Use Set Implicit Arguments more.
  * Prove more properties of universal constructions (like these for equalizers).
+ * Revise equalities and equivalences and write a few more (like JMequiv_dep).

 Instances:
  * Solve the dependent type problems with setoid coproducts.